Hello, I am going to introduce Monol’s dormitory in this essay. If you are busy to read my article, please check the summary of my evaluation.

 The advantage of studying English in the Philippines, especially in Monol, is that we can live with other nationalities and get to know their culture.
 Of course, we all have to speak English in our room.
 Actually, I am more interested in “free-talk” about any topic in English with my friends rather than inside a classroom.
 I can tell you staying with other nationalities can be a good experience for you, too!

 There is a lamp on my desk, which is a bit hidden but enough to give me light when I study late at night.
 This way, I do not disturb my roommates’ sleep.
 It is important to consider others if you live with someone.

 I arrange my things separately and orderly.
-I have drawers for socks, underwear and pants and I use the closet for t-shirts and jackets.
+The drawers have a compartment for socks, underwear, and pants which I use the closet for t-shirts and jackets.

 Lastly, there is a dehumidifier and refrigerator inside the room.

 Baguio is a little humid that is why I always open the dehumidifier to avoid molds.